miskolczy/portfolio-nuxtjs/content/portfolio/dornsans.md

 ---

-The Display Typeface ‹Dorn Sans›, is inspired by handwriting with a pen on paper, swiftly written with a slightly angled holding of the pen.
+The Display Typeface, ‹Dorn Sans›, is inspired by handwriting with a pen on paper, swiftly written with a slightly angled holding of the pen.
 This way of writing makes the Typeface appear wide and dynamic.
 The curvy ends of the letters are slanted and have sharp spikes like thorns.
-Furthermore the counters of the letters (e.g. bpdq) are asymmetrical and teardrop-shaped and can therefore appear floral.
+Furthermore, the counters of the letters (e.g. bpdq) are asymmetrical and teardrop-shaped and therefore appear floral.
 Professor Philipp Stamm as my mentor supervised this typographical project.